linode/manager/docs/PULL_REQUEST_TEMPLATE.md

 - ...
 - ...

+### Scope 🚢

+- [ ] Changes in this PR will be visible to customers in production upon release

 ## Target release date 🗓️

 Please specify a release date (and environment, if applicable) to guarantee timely review of this PR.
 If exact date is not known, please approximate and update it as needed.